PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 • Crimson Club (University of Utah)

-• Modesto (Calif.)Junior College Hall of Fame
+• Modesto (Calif.)
+Junior College Hall of Fame

 • Redlands High (Calif.)
 School Hall of Fame

-He was a consultant for the Utah Jazz of the National Basketball Association from 1979 (when the team moved from New Orleans to Salt Lake City) until 1991.
+He was a consultant for NBA’s Jazz from 1979, the year that team moved from New Orleans to Salt Lake City, through 1991.
 Gardner, who died on April 9, 2000, is credited with discovering Stockton while working for the Jazz.

 That part of the story?
-Gardner wintered in Malibu, near the Pepperdine University campus.
+Gardner wintered in Malibu, near that Pepperdine University campus.
 When Gonzaga (Wash.)
 University came to Pepperdine for a Big West Conference game, Gardner was watching.
 Stockton was a Zag.

 498px-John_Stockton